Nima Announces New Tool to Provide Those with Gluten and Peanut Allergies Information on Nima-Tested Restaurants Worldwide

 San Francisco, CA – February 7, 2019 – Today, Nima, the pioneer in connected food sensors, announced a new online tool that provides users with information on gluten-free and peanut-free dishes found at nearby chain restaurants.
 The findings are the results of a large testing initiative that aimed to give individuals with food allergies the ability to dine out with Nima-tested data from their favorite chains.
 Chains often have the same menu, use the same ingredients and prepare food following the same protocols.
 Having an idea of what dishes have tested gluten-free at one chain location can provide extra information on where to start at the location near you.
-We recognize that chain restaurants can vary on their protocols (and sometimes ingredients) depending on the location.
-This data is only meant to give an extra data point – it is not meant to replace normal precautions.
-Every person who comes to our website to view the chain data is made aware of this by the disclaimer below.

 “One of our key values at Nima is data for decisions,” said Shireen Yates, CEO and co-founder of Nima.
 “Our ultimate goal is the democratization and transparency of data as it relates to food allergens and this new platform brings us one step closer to our mission.”

 Nima staff tested menu items for the presence of gluten or peanut from over 100 popular chain restaurants using the Nima Gluten and Nima Peanut sensors.
 The dishes that were found to be free of these allergens were mapped to include all additional locations of the restaurant worldwide.
 This set of data resulted in over 250,000 restaurant locations being mapped and more than 3 million dishes being labeled as “Nima-tested” geographically across the globe.